Innuendo (album): "Bijou"

 "Bijou" was an idea Mercury and May had of making a song "inside-out", having guitar doing the verses and the vocal doing the break.
 Mercury put the chords, title and lyrics, and the two of them worked on the guitar parts.
 Mercury sang the first line and then May transferred the melody to his Red Special.
 The song was finished without any input from Taylor or Deacon.
-May later credited Jeff Beck's 1989 song "Where Were You" as the inspiration for the arrangement of "Bijou."
 The inspiration for the song itself is twofold, Brian May; “The vocal is a succinct and very precise little verse, a little gem, a "Bijou" - a jewel buried at the heart of the piece: hence the name of the song.”
 “My Mum was given a budgie by a friend - it became a great companion for her after she lost my Dad.
 She called it "Bijou" and she would spend hours talking to it! ..It was her little Bijou.”
 In 2008, Queen + Paul Rodgers performed this song in their shows of the Rock the Cosmos Tour by May playing the verse live and then having Mercury's studio vocals play while a screen showed footage from the band's Wembley concert in 1986, with the visuals put in sync with the tape.

 "The Show Must Go On"

 "The Show Must Go On" was written by May, based on a chord sequence he had been working on.
 May decided to use the sequence, and both he and Mercury decided the theme of the lyrics and wrote the first verse together.
 From then on May finished the lyrics, completed the vocal melody and wrote the bridge, inspired by Pachelbel's Canon.
-Some keys and ideas were suggested by the producer too.
+Some keys and ideas were also suggested by the producer.
 The song chronicles the effort of Mercury continuing to perform despite approaching the end of his life.
 The song was initially not released as a single as part of promotion for the Innuendo album, but was released in October 1991 as the band launched their Greatest Hits II album.
-The video for the song featured a compilation of clips from all their videos since 1982, in support of the Greatest Hits II album.
+The video for the song features a compilation of clips from all their videos since 1982, in support of the Greatest Hits II album.
 Due to Mercury's critical health at the time of its production, a fresh appearance by the band in a video was not possible.
 The track is a personal favourite of fellow British artist Elton John, who performed the song at the Freddie Mercury Tribute Concert with the remaining members of Queen, and Tony Iommi playing rhythm guitar.
-A different live version featuring John on vocals later appeared on Queen's Greatest Hits III album.
+A different live version featuring Elton John on vocals later appeared on Queen's Greatest Hits III album.